← Back to Blog

 10# osv-scanner, snyk, aquasecurity/trivy

-Recommended Bundler settings
+Recommended Bundler Settings

-1# Prevent mixed sources (protection against substitution)
+1# Prevent mixed sources (substitution protection)

 2bundle config set disable_multisource true